filipnet/haos_dwd_pollencount/README.md

-# Home Assistant Pollen Dispersal Integration
+# Home Assistant Pollen Count Integration

 This repository provides a YAML configuration for integrating Deutscher Wetterdienst (DWD) pollen dispersal data into Home Assistant.
 It utilizes the DWD Pollenflug integration and Mushroom Cards for an enhanced user interface.